nus-cs2103-AY2021S1/ip/README.md

 **Duke is best run with Java 11.**

-1. Download the jar file duke.jar.
+1. Download the jar file `duke.jar`.
 1. Move the jar file to a directory of your choice.
 1. Under the same directory, create a new folder and name it data.
 1. Double click on the jar file to run Duke.
 If the program does not open run it from the terminal with the command `java -jar duke.jar`.